-What is E-Waste and Why Is E-Waste Recycling So Important?
+What is E-Waste and How to Manage it: Tips for E-Waste Recycling

 E-waste, also known as electronic waste, refers to discarded or broken electronic devices like computers, smartphones, televisions, and other household appliances.
 With the rapid advancements in technology, e-waste is becoming an increasingly significant problem.
 Consider these statistics, for example: